Hill, Mahomes lead Chiefs to 38-28 victory over Chargers

 INJURIES

+Chiefs: LB Ben Niemann suffered a hamstring injury.
+Coach Andy Reid said he did not know the severity of the injury and said it was likely going to be week-to-week.
+S Eric Berry made the trip, but was inactive due to a heel injury.

 Chargers: RT Joe Barksdale was carted off after injuring his right knee during the first quarter and did not return.
-He missed five games last season due to a turf toe injury.
+Lynn said he did not know the severity of the injury.
+Sam Tevi took Barksdale’s place on the offensive line.
+Lynn also said DT Joey Bosa, who was inactive for the game, remains week-to-week with a foot injury.

 UP NEXT